 -National Ice Cream Day is the 3rd Sunday in July, in case you were wondering 😉

 Facebook Post Graphics and Quotes

 Social media quotes always get a reaction of some sort (especially on Facebook).
 People love seeing inspirational quotes and sharing them to their personal page, especially if they have a pretty picture like the one I created below using the pink ice cream image.
 I added a white overlay (faded) with dark pink text to create this simple graphic.

 I’m always looking for quality pictures to create a pretty Instagram feed!
-Instagram is one of my (new) favorite social media channels because you don’t see all the negativcontroversialsal) issues like you see on Facebook and Twitter.
+Instagram is one of my favorite social media channels because you don’t see all the negative controversial) issues like you see on Facebook and Twitter.
 I love using Instagram stories (you can reuse 1 stock photo over and over in Instagram stories!).
-Take a look below how I used the pink ice cream picture in my Instagram feed and it blended nicely with my other stock photos!
+Take a look at how I used the pink ice cream picture on my Instagram feed and it blended nicely with my other stock photos!